brw2650/Euler/README.md

 # Euler

 Swift solutions to Euler problems
+-- some solutions are correct
+-- some might be optimal
+-- I doubt it